 He’s here!
 I’m so excited that baby Miles’ has finally joined us!
-I’m also extra excited to share his nursery with you all!
+I’m also extra excited to share all of this adorable baby boy nursery decor with you all!
 If you remember, we had to do a LOT of room swapping to get ready for him to be born.

 We moved Penelope out of the nursery and into a new room (complete with bright floral wallpaper!).
 We had to get Roy a “big boy bed” because there was NO way I was going to buy a 3rd crib despite the fact that Roy loved his crib!

 The room that Penelope took over was our guest bedroom so that had to be moved to our basement where our workout room was located.
 Our workout equipment was moved to the main part of our basement which was also transformed into our playroom!
 I didn’t know if it would all get done but we got about 90% of everything complete.
 I still need to a little bit of decorating in the guest room and the play area but we’re well on our way to having them complete!